inhat-d/MyNameIs-ARDUINO/README.md

 My not first project on arduino, but first on GutHub

-Outputting the texture song Eminem - My Name Is to LCD Diplay via I2C module (or adapter... it doesn't matter) using Arduino.
+Outputting the text of the Eminem's song - My Name Is to LCD Diplay via I2C module (or adapter... it doesn't matter) using Arduino.
 Below is a diagram of how to connect the I2C to the Arduino.